-- 11.4 If a director of a company receives a 'director penalty notice' he or she is personally liable for a debt to the ATO relating to PAYG and other withholding taxes and for their company's unpaid Superannuation guarantee charge.
-If one of these notices is received there is only a 21 day period allowed to avoid personal liability by taking one of four actions: - Pay the outstanding debt. - Enter into an agreement with the Tax Office to pay off the debt. - Place the company in liquidation. - Place the company in administration. - 11.5 The director penalty will not be remitted if the underling liability remains unpaid and unreported three months after the due date unless the company pays its liability ('lockdown' director penalties).
-That is, in those circumstances, the directors will not be able to avoid liability for a director penalty by placing the company into administration or begin winding up. - 11.6 There is a final dilemma for directors who receive a director penalty notice.
+- 12.5 The law has recently been changed and director penalty notices can now be issued for unpaid GST, LCT or WET debts of a company.
+This marks a departure from the previous rules that limited director penalty notices to employee entitlements of PAYG withholding and superannuation, and were introduced to combat 'phoenix' activity.
+Phoenix activity is typically a company 'rising from the ashes', and often occurred when companies went into liquidation and the ATO was forced to write off the company tax debt.
+This extension of director liability is very serious. - 12.6 A director penalty will not be remitted if the underling liability remains unpaid and unreported three months after the due date unless the company pays its liability ('lockdown' director penalties).
+That is, in those circumstances, the directors will not be able to avoid liability for a director penalty by placing the company into administration or begin winding up. - 12.7 There is a final dilemma for directors who receive a director penalty notice.
 Under the Act, directors must personally indemnify the Tax Office for any preferential payment they receive.
 This can mean that if a director organises payment by the company of the debt to the Tax Office, and the company still goes into liquidation, a liquidator can regard the payment as a preferential payment.
-As the director must indemnify the Tax Office, he or she can be forced to repay the liquidator the tax paid to the Tax Office. - 11.7 The best course of action for anyone who operates a business through a company in financial difficulty, and wants to avoid getting into trouble with ASIC for making false declarations or being held personally liable for a tax debt, is to act quickly and not hope the problems will go away.
+As the director must indemnify the Tax Office, he or she can be forced to repay the liquidator the tax paid to the Tax Office. - 12.8 The best course of action for anyone who operates a business through a company in financial difficulty, and wants to avoid getting into trouble with ASIC for making false declarations or being held personally liable for a tax debt, is to act quickly and not hope the problems will go away.
 Professional advice should be sought from an accountant or insolvency specialist.

-12. Company 'housekeeping'
+13. Company 'housekeeping'

-- 12.1 The officers of every company must make sure that the company attends to some basic 'housekeeping' matters.
-But the directors remain ultimately responsible for the company's compliance with the Act. - 12.2 Your company must keep: - a register of officeholders (directors, secretaries and alternates); - a register of members (shareholders); - a register of option holders (if you have them); - minutes of general meetings; - · minutes of meetings of directors; - a register of charges created by the company over company property; and - financial records sufficient to enable financial statements to be prepared (and audited if necessary) for at least seven years after the transactions are completed.
+13.1 The officers of every company must make sure that the company attends to some basic 'housekeeping' matters.
+But the directors remain ultimately responsible for the company's compliance with the Act.

+13.2 Your company must keep:

+- a register of officeholders (directors, secretaries and alternates); - · a register of members (shareholders); - · a register of option holders (if you have them); - minutes of general meetings; - · minutes of meetings of directors; - a register of charges created by the company over company property; - financial records sufficient to enable financial statements to be prepared (and audited if necessary) for at least seven years after the transactions are completed.